 - Type Exit and hit Enter to close the command prompt.
 Now, restart your computer to apply the changes.

 - Now, troubleshoot problem again see step-1 above.
-I hope your problem will be solved now, and you can enjoy internet on your computer.

 Check Diagnostic Policy Service Status